-9.5 Privacy ICAO Address (PIA)
+8.5 Privacy ICAO Address (PIA)

-Privacy ICAO Address (PIA) is a FAA program and is not supported in New Zealand.
+PIA is an FAA program and is not supported in New Zealand.
 The use of PIA should not be confused with discreet operations under rule 91.255D.

 The PIA program allows the FAA to assign an alternate temporary ICAO address to an aircraft, which is linked to the aircraft's normal address.
 This program can only be used within the United States, as operation with a PIA address outside domestic U.S. airspace is prohibited.